Discover sense of place stories.

 Erica Wheeler is a sense of place consultant, visitor experience specialist and performing artist who has helped thousands of individuals find and share their sense-of-place stories through her Soulful Stewardship Method programs.

 Originally attending college to become a wildlife biologist, she went on to become an award-winning singer/songwriter with songs that were rooted in a sense of place.
 Today, she combines her background in natural and cultural history and her experience in the performing arts to offer inspiring and educational programs that deeply connect people and place.

-Over the past decade she has worked extensively with the staff of parks, museums and heritage sites, including dozens of National Parks across the country.
+Erica specializes in working with parks, museums and learning centers, helping their staff give the best tours possible.
+Over the past decade she has worked extensively with the staff natural and cultural heritage sites, including dozens of National Parks across the country.

 Her Soulful Stewardship Method can be applied to working with all ages and group sizes to inspire the personal sense of place stories that lead to caring and ultimately stewardship.
 Her proven effective practices can be applied to all kinds of sites, from urban to historic, and from military to wilderness.
 Her simple, yet powerful approach helps people discover personal sense of place connections, no matter where they are.